motain/big-config/README.md

 * Unlock module `alpha` for profile `dev`.

 ### Advantages
 * Compared to `atlantis`, `big-config` enables a faster `inner loop`.
 Only two accounts are needed, `prod` and `dev`.
 The `lock` workflow enables developers and CI to share the same AWS account for development and integration.
-Refactoring the code that generates the configuration files is trivial because of the test for catching `nils` in `json` files and because of the test for comparing the previous version for any files with the new version.
+Refactoring the code that generates the configuration files is trivial because of the test for catching `nils` gg in `json` files and because of the test for comparing the previous version for any files with the new version.
 * Compared to `cdk`, `big-config` supports only `clojure` and `tofu`.
 The problem of generating `json` files should not be blown out of proportion.

 ## Install